 When I told you last week that I'm on a die-cut kick... well I really am on a die-cut kick.
 Last week I added a funky floral cut-out along the edge of an invitation pocket (and the pocket template is yours for FREE!).
 This week I'm adding the floral cut-outs to an envelope flap.
 The Martha Stewart punches are so easy to use and the results are so spectacular, that it's hard not to want to punch every piece of paper in sight.
-I'm using a daisy punch in this tutorial to coordinate with the bright blooms on the new Allison invitation bundle, part of the Budget Savvy Bride Collection here at Download & Print.
-But you can use any punch you like to coordinate with your invitations and wedding theme.
+I'm using a floral punch in this tutorial to coordinate with the bright blooms on the Allison invitation set, or you can choose from one of our Budget Savvy Bride Collection designs at Download & Print.
+You can use any punch you like to coordinate with your invitations and wedding theme.

 I'm a fan of Euro flap envelopes, which have the pointy flap.
 I think they are elegant and not like every other envelope that arrives in the mail.
 The straight punch will work equally well on a square flap envelope though.